huyingjie/notebook/source/neuroscience/depression.md

 ## basal ganglia: a collection of nuclei on both sides of the thalamus

-location: at the bottom of the brain, ouside and above the limbic system
+location: at the bottom of the brain, outside and above the limbic system
-function: seek pleasure and rewrad and controlling movement **hold old habit** control of voluntary motor movements procedural learning
+function: seek pleasure and reward and controlling movement **hold old habit** control of voluntary motor movements procedural learning